chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-09-01-my-under-engineered-way-to-avoid-a-flash-of-inaccurate-color-theme/index.md

 But this right here? **Now that’s a nice FART-stopper.** 💨

 **PS:** This is in no way a “I’ve found a new way to do things!
-I am very smart!” kind of article; however I’ve been using this for some years and I haven't found anything better.
+I am very smart!” kind of article; however I’ve been using this for some years and I haven’t found anything better.
 I guess it’s a good reminder that you don’t need a ton of JavaScript, maybe?